 As comfortable as CrossFit shoes can be, it’s understandable that athletes want to use them for everyday wear.
 But, like many athletic shoes, some CrossFit shoes are built more toward function than form (notable exceptions are certain color schemes in Nike’s Metcon 6 and Nano 8 and the understated NOBULL line).
 However, New Balance’s Minimus Prevail ($120) perfectly rides the line between looks and performance.

 Built on the wildly popular (if less durable) original Minimus line, the Minimus Prevail sports a grippy, durable Vibram outsole with a low tread that offers plenty of stability on lifts and lateral movements (so no slipping on bar-facing burpees).
 Paired with a thin midsole — it’s not as minimal as inov-8’s Bare-XF line, but it provides a good tactile feel of the ground underfoot and plenty of support.

 On to the form factor.
-The Black with White colorway looks as good with jeans as is does with sweat shorts, and the gum sole provides a great contrast to the understated upper, making it likely that you’ll get more total hours in and out of the gym with these shoes than you will with any other on this list.
+The Black with White color scheme looks as good with jeans as it does with sweat shorts, and the gum sole provides a great contrast to the understated upper, making it likely that you’ll get more total hours in and out of the gym with these shoes than you will with any other on this list.

 - Best for: Athletes who want a shoe that looks as good out of the gym as it feels in the gym

 - Drop: 4 mm